withastro/docs/src/pages/en/guides/cms.md

 i18nReady: true
 ---

-**Ready to connect a Headless CMS to your Astro project?** Follow one of our guides to integrate a CMS or scroll down for general guidance about deploying an Astro site.
+**Ready to connect a Headless CMS to your Astro project?** Follow one of our guides to integrate a CMS.

 Note that many of these pages are **stubs**: they're collections of resources waiting for your contribution!